mathie/nanowrimo/_drafts/a-week-of-cooking.md

 Finally, I poured the white sauce over the two dishes.
 There was enough to cover both, completely.
 That's not entirely what I was aiming for -- I'd been hoping a bit of pasta would poke through and get crispy -- but we shall see.
-Finally, I topped it with some mozarrella cheese and a bit more pepper.
+Finally, I topped it with some mozzarella cheese and a bit more pepper.
 Now it's just a case of chucking it in the oven, letting it brown, making a salad and hoping for the best!